-Do you usually avoid nachos because you're eating gluten-free?
-Have we got good news for you—this awesome recipe for gluten-free macho nachos is loaded with beef, cheese, and lots of veggies, but none of the gluten which can be present in queso made with a roux.
+This awesome recipe for gluten-free macho nachos is loaded with beef, cheese, and lots of veggies, but none of the gluten which can be present in queso made with a roux.
 This recipe makes a fabulous appetizer for tailgating parties, Super Bowl parties, or just a fun Friday night.

 Serve with gluten-free corn tortilla chips (look on the bag for the "Certified Gluten-Free" label, if serving guests with Celiac disease or extreme sensitivities).